wp-plugins/users-ultra/readme.txt

 == Changelog ==

+= 1.0.44 (05-14-2014) =
+* Bug Fix - PLEASE UPDATE ASAP.
+We have fixed a Javascript conflict with some popular themes that was affecting the galleries, photos and registration.

 = 1.0.43 (05-13-2014) =
 * Improvement - PLEASE UPDATE ASAP.
 The Conditional Search Form has been improved.
 Please update since there was a considerable change, the query performance is better now.